If gender roles are so natural, why do we need to work so hard to preserve them? (187)

 There are the good, like the fact that I am apparently born with an innate capacity to care (though it may take some confidence and development of a sense of agency to put this into practice).

 I remember any time I might have chastised my dad about needing to be nicer to people he was dealing with in business or some part of the everyday dairy operation, he always told me, "A man's got to do what a man's got to do.
 It's not pretty.
 I don't like doing it.
 But it's got to be done."
 I wish I had had the guts back then to say... but do you really?
 Do you really have to demonstrate your "ability to override your sympathetic hesitations."
 (187) What would happen if you just chose a different method.
 In which case, I was always shrugged off as a naive idealist.
 Perhaps the world needs more idealists.
+Moreover, there's that whole clause in the human creation contract that has bestowed upon us women that whole "

 ability to generate and maintain life" thing.
 How much more power can you get?!
 Perhaps it is a reach to say that "Women have an overt capacity to generate and maintain life through gestation and suckling.
 Lacking these capacities, men seek other ways to demonstrate generativity."
-(190)
+(190) The not so great part of being a woman-- objectification. |

 I'm not accusing all of you guys of being bitter towards women in general because you can't be pregnant.
 I hardly think that most of you have had that thought (especially considering we live in a little bubble of culture in which babies freak 99% of the population out).
 But there is still that institution lingering within us in which gender roles are centered around procreation.
 I mean, I can list them out, but I'm sure you know what I'm talking about, and while we've made some advances in breaking this down, I have to wonder how far these reach?
 How much does our background of trying to conquer nature and reproduce well enough to evolve have to do with our still being "at war" with nature?